-Some landlords don't use written agreements -- they just have a conversation with the tenant, taken the tenant's check, and let the tenant move in.
+Some landlords don't use written agreements—they just have a conversation with the tenant, take the tenant's check, and let the tenant move in.
 While oral promises can be legally binding, it can be difficult if not impossible to prove them to a judge.
-Don't take a chance -- use a legal, complete rental agreement or lease.
+Don't take a chance—use a legal, complete rental agreement or lease.
 Here are some other important reasons to use a written agreement.

 A landlord who provides no written lease often finds that the result is chaos.
-With no clear agreement written down, every small disagreement -- whether it's over repairs, the fee for a late rent check, or deductions made from a departing tenant's security deposit -- has the potential to escalate into a nasty legal battle.
-For instance, what happens if the fine print in the lease says no pets, but the landlord turned a blind eye to the cat when the tenant moved in?
+With no clear agreement written down, every small disagreement—whether it's over repairs, the fee for a late rent check, or deductions made from a departing tenant's security deposit—has the potential to escalate into a nasty legal battle.
+For instance, what happens if the lease has a no-pets clause, but the landlord turned a blind eye to the cat when the tenant moved in?

-In addition to heading off disputes, a good lease nudges the landlord to deal with key issues that might otherwise be overlooked before getting into the rental relationship.
-The result?
-Happier, stable tenants and satisfied landlords.
+In addition to heading off disputes, a good lease nudges the landlord to address important issues that might otherwise be overlooked before getting into the rental relationship.
+For example, a no-smoking policy might be a deal-breaker for a tenant who smokes.So putting all the important terms about the rental in a writing that the tenant can review (and potentially walk away from) leads to happier, stable tenants and satisfied landlords.

 A rental agreement establishes a tenancy for a short period of time, usually one month.
-A month-to-month rental agreement is automatically renewed each month unless you or your tenant gives the other the proper amount of notice (typically 30 days) and terminates the agreement.
-You may increase the rent, change other terms of the tenancy, or terminate the lease on relatively short notice (usually 30 days) -- unless local rent control ordinances specify otherwise.
+A month-to-month rental agreement is automatically renewed each month unless you or your tenant provides the proper amount of notice to terminate (typically 30 days).
+You may increase the rent, change other terms of the tenancy, or terminate the lease on relatively short notice—unless a rent control ordinance or law specifies otherwise.

 A lease obligates both you and the tenant for a set period of time, usually a year.
 You can't raise the rent or change other terms until the lease runs out, unless the lease itself provides for modifications or the tenant agrees in writing to the changes.
 In addition, you usually can't ask the tenant to move out or prevail in an eviction lawsuit unless the tenant fails to pay the rent or violates another important term of the lease or state or local law.
 At the end of the lease term, you can either decline to renew it or negotiate to sign a new lease or rental agreement.

-For a handbook that provides the practical and legal information that landlords need to rent out property, get Leases & Rental Agreements, by Ralph Warner, Marcia Stewart and Janet Portman (Nolo).
+For a comprehensive book that provides the practical and legal information that landlords need to rent out property, check out Nolo's Leases & Rental Agreements.